ektrah/nsec/docs/api/nsec.cryptography.key.md

 : `algorithm` is null.

 FormatException
-: The key BLOB is not in the correct format.
+: The key BLOB is not in the correct format or the format is not supported.

 NotSupportedException
 : The specified algorithm does not support importing keys.